TomBugnon/deNEST/README.md

 The input stimulus "shown" to the network is loaded using the following steps during the initialization of each session:

-1. If the `input_path` simulation parameter is an absolute path pointing towards a NumPy array, this array will be loaded for all sessions.
+1. (option 1): If the `input_path` simulation parameter is an absolute path pointing towards a NumPy array, this array will be loaded for all sessions.
     Otherwise...
-2. If the `session_input` session parameter for the considered session is an absolute path pointing towards a NumPy array, it will be loaded for that session.
+2. (option 2): If the `session_input` session parameter for the considered session is an absolute path pointing towards a NumPy array, it will be loaded for that session.
 Otherwise...
-3. If the `input_path` simulation parameter is a path pointing towards a directory, and the `session_input` session parameter can be interpreted as a relative path, from the `input_path` directory, pointing towards a NumPy array, it will be loaded for the session.
+3. (option 3): If the `input_path` simulation parameter is a path pointing towards a directory, and the `session_input` session parameter can be interpreted as a relative path, from the `input_path` directory, pointing towards a NumPy array, it will be loaded for the session.
-4. Just for reference, there is another type of loading that is specific to our usage and doesn't need to be developed upon right now.
+4. (option 4): Just for reference, there is another type of loading that is specific to our usage and doesn't need to be developed upon right now.
 We will probably migrate the corresponding code outside of the package in the future.

 In summary, if an absolute path to an array is specified in the command line `input` optional argument, it will be used for all sessions.
 Otherwise, a good